egmontmika/egmontmika.com/content/blog/how-many-sermons-does-it-take.md

 +++
-title = "How Many Sermons Do You Need?" date = 2017-10-28T03:01:45Z image = "how to start a church.jpg" draft = "true"
+title = "How Many Sermons Does It Take?" date = 2017-10-28T03:01:45Z image = "how to start a church.jpg" draft = "true"